sahalhes/stash-stash/README.md

 - [X] Finalize MVP features for both platforms.
 - [X] Design the database schema .
 - [ ] Implement authentication in Next.js (NextAuth.js or similar).
-- [ ] Implement authentication in Flutter (Firebase Authentication or API backend).
 - [ ] Design onboarding flows for web and mobile apps.
+- [ ] Build backend APIs for content creation and retrieval.
+- [ ] Implement content creation with a rich-text editor.